sergio11/blackvenom/README.md

-# 🕷️ BlackVenom: The Ultimate Ethical ARP and DNS Spoofing Tool 🕸️
+# 🕷️ **BlackVenom**: The Ethical ARP and DNS Spoofing Tool for Cybersecurity 🕸️

-**BlackVenom** is a powerful ARP and DNS spoofing tool designed for ethical hackers and cybersecurity professionals. 🛡️ This utility allows you to seamlessly intercept and log network traffic, providing valuable insights into network vulnerabilities while remaining undetected. 🕵️‍♂️⚡
+**BlackVenom** is a personal project developed as part of my learning journey during a **Cybersecurity course**. 🧑‍💻 The tool is designed for ethical hackers and cybersecurity professionals to practice and enhance their skills in **ARP and DNS spoofing**, a key technique used to **intercept network traffic** and identify **network vulnerabilities**. 🛡️

+Created as a hands-on project to explore real-world **network manipulation** techniques in a controlled environment, **BlackVenom** allows users to practice **penetration testing** and **vulnerability analysis**.
+Through this project, I learned how to detect misconfigurations and weaknesses in networks by manipulating **ARP tables** and spoofing **DNS requests**, all while remaining undetected. 🕵️‍♂️⚡

-Built with stealth and precision in mind, **BlackVenom** operates like a digital venomous strike: fast, effective, and silent. 🖤 Whether you're conducting penetration tests, monitoring network vulnerabilities, or analyzing traffic for security research, **BlackVenom** empowers you to take full control of ARP tables and spoof DNS requests for educational and professional purposes. 🖥️💉
+Built with stealth and precision in mind, **BlackVenom** enables a deep dive into network traffic analysis for educational purposes.
+This project is designed to empower both beginners and professionals to better understand how to identify vulnerabilities and secure networks against potential exploits. 🖤

-🙏 I would like to express my sincere gratitude to [Santiago Hernández, a leading expert in Cybersecurity and Artificial Intelligence](https://www.udemy.com/user/shramos/).
-His outstanding course on **Cybersecurity and Ethical Hacking**, available on Udemy, was instrumental in the development of this project.
-The insights and techniques I gained from his course were invaluable in guiding my approach to cybersecurity practices.
-Thank you for sharing your knowledge and expertise!
+🙏 A special thanks to [Santiago Hernández, a leading expert in Cybersecurity and Artificial Intelligence](https://www.udemy.com/user/shramos/), whose **Cybersecurity and Ethical Hacking** course on Udemy guided me through many aspects of network security.
+The knowledge and techniques gained from this course were pivotal in the development of this project.

-Join the BlackVenom web of digital defenders and harness the power of stealthy network manipulation for the greater good! 🕸️✨
+Join me in exploring **BlackVenom**, a tool built for educational purposes to help enhance cybersecurity skills and better understand how vulnerabilities can be uncovered through ethical hacking practices! 🕸️✨

 <p align="center">
   <img src="https://img.shields.io/badge/Kali_Linux-557C94?style=for-the-badge&logo=kali-linux&logoColor=white" />